alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftCop](https://github.com/andresinaka/SwiftCop) - SwiftCop is a validation library fully written in Swift and inspired by the clarity of Ruby On Rails Active Record validations.
 * [SwiftDate](https://github.com/malcommac/SwiftDate)
 * [SwiftFilePath](https://github.com/nori0620/SwiftFilePath) - Simple and powerful wrapper for NSFileManager.
+* [SwiftLinkPreview](https://github.com/LeonardoCardoso/SwiftLinkPreview) - It makes a preview from an url, grabbing all the information such as title, relevant texts and images.
 * [SwiftyRegex](https://github.com/maxadamski/SwiftyRegex) - Linux compatible regex framework written in Swift.
 * [SwiftShell-Swift2.0](https://github.com/kareman/SwiftShell) - A Swift framework for shell scripting.
 * [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases Swift framework for iOS 8.0+ and OSX 9.0+.